parallel-forecast/AI-dict/README.md

 The future is big.
 To model and forecast it, we’re going to need to put probabilities on *a lot* of questions.

-The AI Dictionary is one piece of the puzzle for unlocking economies-of-scale for AI forecasting.
+The AI Dictionary is one piece of the puzzle for improving discussions about the future of AI, and for assisting comparability of different forecasts or elicitations.
+This is critical for improving collaboration, and for unlocking economies-of-scale for AI forecasting.

 ### Low overhead